UX Case Study: A Local Newspaper

 Heat map tracking, Google Analytics data, and our visual analysis revealed several easily correctable UX issues contributing to reader frustration.

 - Global navigation was cluttered and confusing.
 Nothing stood out.

 - A secondary row of home page navigation added to the noise and showed little customer engagement.

 - Serif fonts, chosen for branding, made navigation links difficult to read.
 They didn’t hold up on smaller screens.

 - The internal search icon was barely visible.
 The text entry box vanished on a black background.

 - A promotional banner offered subscription links.
 But most users ignore banners in a phenomenon called “banner blindness.”

 - Global footer links looked identical to footer text.
 Users didn’t know where to click.
-White text on a black background was hard on the eyes.
+White, center-aligned text on a jet-black background was hard on the eyes.

 - The lengthy subscription form had 13 data collection fields, compared to 4 or 5 for major newspapers.
 This contributed to a high click-out rate, especially on mobile devices.

 - We simplified global navigation, removing the secondary bar and moving less-used links to the global footer.